ILLIAC IV: Aftermath

 ILLIAC was very late, very expensive, and never met its goal of producing 1 GFLOP.
-It was widely considered a failure even by those who worked on it; one stated simply that "any impartial observer has to regard Illiac IV as a failure in a technical sense."
+It was widely considered a failure even by those who worked on it; one stated simply that "any impartial observer has to regard ILLIAC IV as a failure in a technical sense."
 In terms of project management it is widely regarded as a failure, running over its cost estimates by four times and requiring years of remedial efforts to make it work.
-As Slotnik himself later put it:
+As Slotnik later put it:

 However, later analyses note that the project had several long-lasting effects on the computer market as a whole, both intentionally and unintentionally.

-Among the indirect effects was the rapid update of semiconductor memory after the ILLIAC project.
+Among the indirect effects was the rapid improvement of semiconductor memory after the ILLIAC project.
 Slotnick received a lot of criticism when he chose Fairchild Semiconductor to produce the memory ICs, as at the time the production line was an empty room and the design existed only on paper.
 However, after three months of intense effort, Fairchild had a working design being produced en masse.
 As Slotnick would later comment, "Fairchild did a magnificent job of pulling our chestnuts out of the fire.
 The Fairchild memories were superb and their reliability to this day is just incredibly good."
-ILLIAC is considered to have dealt a death blow to core memory and related systems like thin-film.
+ILLIAC is considered to have dealt a death blow to magnetic-core memory and related systems like thin-film.

-Another indirect effect was caused by the complexity of the printed circuit boards (PCBs), or modules.
+Another indirect effect was caused by the complexity of the PCBs, or modules.
 At the original 25 MHz design speed, impedance in the ground wiring proved to be a serious problem, demanding that the PCBs be as small as possible.
 As their complexity grew, the PCBs had to add more and more layers in order to avoid growing larger.
-Eventually, they reached 15-layers deep, which proved to be well beyond the capabilities of draftsmen.
+Eventually, they reached 15 layers deep, which proved to be well beyond the capabilities of draftsmen.
 The design was ultimately completed using new automated design tools provided by a subcontractor, and the complete design required two years of computer time on a Burroughs mainframe.
-This was a major step forward in computer aided design, and by the mid-1970s such tools were commonplace.
+This was a major step forward in computer-aided design, and by the mid-1970s such tools were commonplace.